Vancouver police identify 6 known gangsters considered risks to the general public | CBC News

 Security video played at his trial shows a burka-clad Ferguson walking up to Ryan and putting a gun to his head.
 The gun jams and both men flee.

-The 18-year-old was later sentenced to seven years for attempted murder and four years for conspiracy.
+The 18-year-old was later sentenced to seven years in prison for attempted murder and four years for conspiracy.

-Palmer says neither Ryan nor the other five identified Monday are currently wanted by police.
+Palmer said neither Ryan nor the other five men identified on Monday are currently wanted by police.
 He said releasing their names is in the interest of public safety, similar to when police release the name and photo of a sex offender who has moved into the community.

 "[The six] not only pose a risk to friends, family and acquaintances, but also to people who don't even know them every time they go to the gym, go shopping, to the grocery store, to a restaurant or a bar, when bars are open."